Together-Java/ModernJava/src/encapsulation/methods.md

 understand how this works.
 I have a math minor[^notimpressive] and I certainly don't.

 All they need to know to use `sin` effectively is what it does, not how it does it.
-In this way `sin`, and most methods, are one way to provide encapsulation.
-You reduce a potentially complicated body of code to inputs requires and outputs produced.
+In this way methods are one way to provide encapsulation.
+You reduce a potentially complicated body of code to inputs required and outputs produced.[^news]

 [^liberties]: I took some creative liberties here, roll with it.

 [^notimpressive]: Laugh it up.

+[^news]: This shouldn't be news to you at this point, but I think its helpful to point out that property in the context of this topic.